Skip to main content

 Split mortgage

-Your mortgage is divided into a "Main Mortgage Account", and a "Warehouse Account" to reduce your monthly repayments.
+Under this arrangement, your mortgage is split into two accounts: a ‘main mortgage account’ and a ‘warehouse account’.
+This allows us to reduce your monthly repayments.

-• Main Mortgage Account: Requires to make capital and interest repayments based on your current financial ability.
+• Main mortgage account: You will make capital and interest repayments into this account, based on your current financial ability.

-• Warehouse Account: Defers a portion of your mortgage for a period of time until your financial ability or circumstances improve.
+• Warehouse account: This defers (delays) a portion of your mortgage for a period of time until your financial ability to make repayments improves.
 This arrangement is reviewed regularly and improvements to your circumstances may lead to transferring funds back to the main account.
-Any outstanding balance at the end of the term will need to be addressed.
+At the end of the mortgage term, any remaining balance will be due.

 Important information